trerager-oss/pythonmodulebasic/README.md

 - Incident management & production support

 ### 📂 About This Repository
-This repo contains Python and SQL scripts related to Db2 administration tasks — things like performance monitoring, automation helpers, and query examples that reflect real-world DBA work.
+This repo contains practice Python scripts to learn how Python can automate Db2 administration tasks — things like performance monitoring, automation helpers, and query examples that reflect real-world DBA work.

 ### 📫 Contact
 - Email: trerager@gmail.com